How do you feel about Instagram famous children?

 This, however, can go beyond future embarrassment.
 Two years ago, an 18-year-old woman sued her parents for posting more than 500 photos of her on Facebook without her consent.
 The images show her in diapers, her underwear, on the potty, and even naked.
 I’m sure there’ll be more similar legal proceedings in the future.

 Let’s be real, the toddler or small child could care less about the likes and follows.
-So what is the upside of being Instagram famous?
+So what is the upside of being Instagram-famous?
 Is it all about the parent’s ego?
 Who benefits from the likes and follows?
-Not the child.
+For sure not the child.

 Parents should carefully consider the long-term implications for their child of having a highly visible digital footprint.

-By trying to turn your child into an Instagram star, you are giving that child an online persona before it even has chance to develop its own personality.
+By trying to turn your child into an Instagram star, you are giving that child an online persona before it even has chance to develop his or her own personality.
 Parents have their own identity and destinies, our children have the right to decide theirs.